 Charlie, who initially seems content to quietly sit at the counter and eat his breakfast, undergoes some kind of terrifying transformation and begins to lose his shit in every conceivable way.

 This first manifests itself by Charlie brutally stabbing the waitress in her hand.
-It’s sudden, gratuitous, and insane.
+It’s sudden, gratuitous, insane, and absolutely amazing.

-Wings, unprepared for Charlie’s heightened aggression, finds himself slammed up against a wall and thrown across a table.
-Airwolf-Man, bored by all of this, slowly gets up off of his chair and goes to settle things with Charlie.
+Wings, unprepared for Charlie’s heightened aggression, finds himself slammed up against a wall and thrown across a table, whilst Airwolf-Man, bored by all of this, slowly gets up off of his chair to go to settle things with Charlie.
 He gives him the old knuckle sandwich…but to no effect.
 Instead, they BOTH fly through the diner window in slow motion.

 A policewoman arrives and Charlie throws her over a car and steals her pistol.
 This amuses Charlie greatly…